Configuring Kube-prometheus-stack Dashboards and Alerts for K3s Compatibility

 jb init

-This will create a jsonnetfile.json file.
-Now we'll install the mixins:
+This creates a jsonnetfile.json file.
+Now install the mixins:

 jb install github.com/kubernetes-monitoring/kubernetes-mixin@master